-As an EMDR therapist, I have been inspired by the power of EMDR to facilitate the transformation of trauma and distress into resolution and more adaptive coping.
+As a Certified EMDR Therapist, I have been inspired by the power of EMDR to facilitate the transformation of trauma and distress into resolution and more adaptive coping.
 After years of work with EMDR I have come to trust the method as one of the most powerful tools in a psychotherapist’s kit.

 EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.

 The brain has a way of processing disturbing memories so that you experience the events as being over.
 It was a lousy/terrible/horrific thing that happened.
 So glad it is over.
 However, sometimes this process gets stuck and the memory network seems to stay frozen in the brain.
 It is as though the part of you who experienced that event isn’t really clear that it is over.
 You may have flashbacks so you feel you are actually in that situation, you may find yourself triggered by something in the present so you respond as if you were in that situation, or you may hold beliefs about yourself that are associated with that memory but are no longer valid, if they ever were.

 EMDR seems to kick-start that natural healing process to move the memory through and it does this at an accelerated rate.
 In effect, the memory is moved into the past and you experience it as being over.
 (April Steele)

 Repeated studies show that by using EMDR therapy people can experience the benefits of psychotherapy that once took years to make a difference.
 Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.